An Investigation of the (In)effectiveness of Counterfactually Augmented Data: Related Work

-\citet{kaushik2021explaining} analyze a similar toy model (least squares regression) demonstrating the benefits of CAD, and showing that noising the edited spans hurts performance more than other spans.
-Our work is not at odds with their analysis.
-While spans identified by CAD are useful, we show that a lack of diversity in these spans limit the effectiveness of CAD, thus better coverage of robust features could potentially lead to better OOD generalization.
+\citet{kaushik2021explaining} analyze a similar toy model (linear Gaussian model) demonstrating the benefits of CAD, and showed that noising the edited spans hurts performance more than other spans.
+Our analysis complements theirs by showing that while spans identified by CAD are useful, a lack of diversity in these spans limit the effectiveness of CAD, thus better coverage of robust features could potentially lead to better OOD generalization.

-\paragraph{Robust Learning Algorithms:} Another direction of work has explored learning more robust models without using additional augmented data.
+\paragraph{Robust Learning Algorithms.} Another direction of work has explored learning more robust models without using additional augmented data.
 These methods essentially rely on learning debiased representations---\citet{wang2018learning} create a biased classifier and project its representation out of the model's representation.
-Along similar lines, \citet{belinkov-etal-2019-dont} remove hypothesis-only bias in NLI models by adversarial training. \citet{he2019unlearn} and \citet{Clark2019DontTT} correct the conditional distribution given a biased model. \citet{utama-etal-2020-towards} build on this to remove `unknown' biases, which assumes that a shallow model learns a biased representations.
-More recently, \citet{veitch2021counterfactual} use ideas from causality to formalize causal invariance, and learn invariant predictors without access to counterfactual examples.
-The main difference between these methods and CAD, is that the former generally requires some prior knowledge of what spurious correlations models learn (or when they learn such spurious correlation e.g. in the early stages of training), whereas CAD is a more general human-in-the-loop method that leverages humans' knowledge of robust features.
+Along similar lines, \citet{belinkov-etal-2019-dont} remove hypothesis-only bias in NLI models by adversarial training. \citet{he2019unlearn} and \citet{Clark2019DontTT} correct the conditional distribution given a biased model. \citet{utama-etal-2020-towards} build on this to remove `unknown' biases, assuming that a weak model learns a biased representations.
+More recently, \citet{veitch2021counterfactual} use ideas from causality to learn invariant predictors from counterfactual examples.
+The main difference between these methods and CAD is that the former generally requires some prior knowledge of what spurious correlations models learn (e.g.\ by constructing a biased model or weak model), whereas CAD is a more general human-in-the-loop method that leverages humans' knowledge of robust features.